Healthcare in China

 Health insurance in China

-Chinese public health insurance isn't as comprehensive as perhaps expected, and only covers about half of the population.
-State coverage also generally only contributes half of medical bills.
+Though 95 percent of the Chinese population has at least basic health insurance, coverage isn't as comprehensive as perhaps expected.
+Public health insurance, for instance, generally only contributes half of medical bills.
 Furthermore, premiums tend to be high, even for the most basic insurance plans.

 As a result, it's essential for expats to negotiate private health insurance as part of their package.
 If this isn't possible, they may want to consider opening a policy on their own.
 Western companies have been increasing their presence in the country for a number of years, and are a popular source of insurance for expats.
 Local providers are another option, although expats should always check whether they are licensed to sell insurance in China, since many are not.